Hikarigaoka Park

-Hikarigaoka Park (光が丘公園, Hikarigaoka Kōen) is a public park in the Hikarigaoka and Asahichō regions of Nerima Ward and the Akatsuka-shinmachi region of Itabashi Ward, Tokyo, Japan.
-Over 98% of the park is in Nerima Ward, with the north-east corner being in Itabashi Ward.
-It is the seventh-largest park in Tokyo.
+Hikarigaoka Park (光が丘公園, Hikarigaoka Kōen) is a metropolitan park located in the Hikarigaoka and Asahichō areas of Nerima Ward and the Akatsuka-shinmachi area of Itabashi Ward in Tokyo, Japan.
+Over 98% of the park lies within Nerima Ward, with only the north-eastern corner extending into Itabashi Ward.
+With an area of 607,823 m2, it is one of the largest metropolitan parks in Tokyo.

+The park opened on 11 March 1974 on land that had previously been used as the U.S. military housing complex known as Grant Heights following World War II.